 The Ingredients for making Ajapsandali are as below:

 - 100 grams of sunflower oil

 - Fresh herbs as needed

 - 2 garlic cloves

 - Black pepper as needed

 Kharcho is a kind of pureed soup and is considered one of the tastiest famous dishes of Tbilisi, which also has many fans among Georgian tourists.
-Some people believe that kharcho is a Russian dish, but this delicious dish has become so popular that Russians have included it in their list of winter dishes; it is Georgian.
-Kharcho is prepared from food items such as garlic, Sonali spice (a combination of five Georgian spices), coriander, chicken or beef and various other seasonings.
-In the preparation of kharcho, the meat is first seasoned and then marinated in a sauce consisting of walnuts.
-After a few hours, when the kharcho has settled in the sauce, it is served in a bowl with a special bread called shotti.
+Some people believe that Kharcho is a Russian dish, but this delicious dish has become so popular that Russians have included it in their list of winter dishes; it is Georgian.
+Kharcho is prepared from food items such as garlic, Sonali spice (a combination of five Georgian spices), coriander, chicken or beef, and various other seasonings.
+In the preparation of Kharcho, the meat is first seasoned and then marinated in a sauce consisting of walnuts.
+After a few hours, when the Kharcho has settled in the sauce, it is served in a bowl with a special bread called shotis puri.

 Lobio, as its name implies, is a bean feed similar to an Iranian bean feed.
 Undoubtedly, after eating this unique dish, you will become a big fan of this dish.

 This simple dish is similar to Spanish beans, which should be simmered until tender.
 This dish has a great aroma and taste.
 It combines fried onions, coriander, vinegar, dried marigold flowers and pepper.
 The ingredients are mixed in a dish before serving, giving the beans a unique aroma and flavor.
 Beans are often served with grilled cornbread.
 This crispy bread, like a Mexican Dorito, is one of the few Georgian pieces of bread not baked in the oven.
 Cooking this bread is simple, and everyone can prepare this delicious bread from corn flour, salt, and water in a copper dish.